google/osv.dev/docs/api/post-v1-query.md

 ## Pagination

-The OSV.dev API uses pagination for queries that result in a large number of vulnerabilities.
+The OSV.dev API uses pagination for queries that return a large number of vulnerabilities.
 When pagination is used, the `next_page_token` is given in the response, indicating that there are more results to return.
 You will need to run additional queries using the `page_token` to see the remaining results, repeating queries until the `next_page_token` is no longer included in the response.

 For the `v1/query` endpoint pagination will occur when there more than 1,000 vulnerabilities in the response.